tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:NeedConcept
 - Preferred Label: Need Concept
-- Definition: A concept that expresses an aspect of a DataQualityNeed.
+- Definition: A concept that expresses an aspect of a bdqffdq:DataQualityNeed.
 - Comments: Category of concepts forming the Need layer of the fitness for use framework (see Figure 3 in Veiga et al., 2017).

 ********************